Thursday, March 19, 2026

 The two gals on the right are sisters.

-I didn't expect them to come bearing gifts because the luncheon was my gift to them, but they did.
+Gifts weren't necessary because the luncheon was my gift to them, but they came bearing gifts.
 I loved the card that said Dia Beannacht Leat which is Gaelic for God Bless You.
 The tin of Irish Breakfast Tea came from Ireland and the adorable Alex & Ani bracelet is tea themed.

 I spent yesterday packing everything and putting it away for another year.
 The next holiday will be Easter.
 Today is the last day of winter - on the calendar anyway.
 Here in Michigan we'll probably see a little more snow even though spring begins tomorrow.